astrovm/hosty/README.md

 It will ask how often you want to execute it.
 A `hosty` file in `/etc/cron.daily`, `/etc/cron.weekly` or `/etc/cron.monthly` will be created.

-## Blacklist
+## Denylist

-Hosty will keep your hosts file modifications if you don't write them below the indicated line, but you can also use a blacklist.
+Hosty will keep your hosts file modifications if you don't write them below the indicated line, but you can also use a denylist.

-Add the domains to block editing the file `/etc/hosty/blacklist` (with root permissions), one domain name per line:
+Add the domains to block editing the file `/etc/hosty/denylist` (with root permissions), one domain name per line:

 ```
 facebook.com
 wwww.facebook.com
 ```

-## Whitelist
+## Allowlist

-You can include exceptions editing the file `/etc/hosty/whitelist` (with root permissions), one domain name per line:
+You can include exceptions editing the file `/etc/hosty/allowlist` (with root permissions), one domain name per line:

 ```
 astrolince.com